KantaraInitiative/WG-ANCR/docs/index.md

 - **27560 Notice Receipt Extension**, the receipt-exchange profile extending ISO/IEC TS 27560:2023 (the N-doc that carries the Consent Receipt into the standard).
-- **PWI 26689 Gap Analysis, Part 1 (Scope A)**, the cross-reference of ISO/IEC
-  TS 27560:2023 against the receipt-exchange requirements.
 - **WG5 / CoE Liaison materials**, the plenary and Council of Europe liaison decks.
   [WG5 Report 03-2026 materials](https://github.com/KantaraInitiative/ancr-wg/tree/main/ancr-ts-27560-extension/materials)